-- 8.1 When considering where to spend a particular Section 106 (S106) commuted sum for off-site existing public open space and hard landscaped public realm area improvements, and in order to ensure that the right type of improvement works, which address current needs, are effectively targeted and directed to areas where they are most needed, the Council will carefully consider a range of criteria and information including:- - Establishing where are the overriding public open space/ hard landscaped public realm area spend priorities required within the wider vicinity of the proposal site?
-To obtain this robust and up-to-date evidence base, and to ensure that monies are targeted to the right location in order to address required area needs, internal consultation will take place across a range of Council Departments, including the Landscape Section, Parks, Nature Conservation, Greencare (grounds maintenance) and Education in order to help identify where the nearest key spend priorities are within each particular area, within the vicinity of the proposal site. - The Council will identify where the nearest existing publicly accessible open space area(s) are located within walking distance of the proposal site (approximately 400 metres distance) and undertake improvement works according to what the identified, current, overriding public open space needs and key priorities are within each particular local area.
-For example, nearby open space sites which fall under criteria set out in Policy LR1 (Open Space) or designated nature conservation sites falling under policies set out in Chapter 9 (Nature Conservation) of the Council's Adopted Unitary Development Plan (UDP) (October 2005). - When determining where to spend a particular Section 106 (s106) off-site commuted sum for public open space outdoor recreational improvements and to help identify the right type of improvement works required to address current area needs, consultation with Area Managers from Dudley MBC's Greencare Section will be essential.
+- 8.1 When spending commuted sums for off-site public open space and public realm area improvements which address local area improvement needs, at the Development Control Planning Application stage, the Council will carefully consider a range of information including:- - The Council will only seek to secure planning obligations under circumstances where they are in full accordance with tests set out in Department of Communities and Local Government (DCLG) Circular 05/2005 "Planning Obligations".
+Notably, they have to be relevant to planning; necessary to make the proposed development acceptable in planning terms; directly related to the proposed development; fairly and reasonably related in scale and kind to the proposed development; and reasonable in all other respects. - Establishing where are the overriding public open space/ hard landscaped public realm area local spend priorities required within the wider vicinity of the proposal site?
+To obtain this robust and up-to-date evidence base, and to ensure that monies are targeted to the right location in order to address required local area needs, internal consultation will take place across a range of Council Departments, including the Landscape Section, Parks and Nature Conservation.
+Consultation will also take place with Greencare (grounds maintenance), Countryside Services, Historic Environment Team, Regeneration and Directorate of Children's Services in order to help identify where the nearest key spend priorities are within each particular local area, within the vicinity of the proposal site. - The Council will identify where the nearest existing publicly accessible • open space area(s) are located within walking distance of the proposal site (approximately 1,500 metres distance) and undertake improvement works according to what the identified, current, overriding local public open space needs and key priorities are within each particular local area.
+For example, nearby open space sites which fall under criteria set out in Policy LR1 (Open Space), Policy SO6 (Parks), public realm areas within existing town, district or local centres, or designated nature conservation sites falling under policies set out in Chapter 9 (Nature Conservation) of the Council's Adopted Unitary Development Plan (UDP) (October 2005). - When determining where to spend a particular Section 106 (s106) offsite commuted sum for public open space outdoor recreational improvements and to help identify the right type of improvement works required to address current local area needs, consultation with Area

+Managers from Dudley MBC's Greencare Section will be essential.
 Primarily because Greencare have very detailed, specialist, site-based knowledge from a grounds maintenance perspective, relating to a range of diverse, publicly accessible green space areas across the borough.
-This up-to-date, specialist and detailed site-based knowledge which focuses down to the very local level is invaluable for helping to identify robust spend priorities within each particular area and helps to strengthen and reinforce the process when allocating individual S106 monies for public open space maintenance improvements.
+This up-to-date, specialist and detailed site-based knowledge which focuses down to the very local level is invaluable for helping to identify robust spend priorities within each particular local area and helps to strengthen and reinforce the process when deciding where to spend individual S106 monies for public open space maintenance and enhancement improvements.